syl3n7/MP-Server/Documentation.md

 The server includes a web-based dashboard interface for monitoring and administering the server.
 The dashboard is accessible via HTTP on port 8080.

 ### 11.2 Dashboard Features
-- Real-time monitoring of server statistics:
+- **Real-time server monitoring**:
-  - Server uptime
+  - Server uptime and system status
-  - Active player sessions
+  - Active player sessions with authentication status
-  - Room count and status
+  - Room count and status (lobby vs active games)
-  - Player counts
-- Room management:
-  - View all active rooms
-  - View player distribution across rooms
+  - Player distribution across rooms
-  - See room status (lobby or active game)
-  - Age of each room
-- Player session management:
+- **Advanced security monitoring**:
+  - Live security event tracking with timestamps and severity levels
+  - Player threat level monitoring (0-3 scale with color coding)
+  - Security violation tracking (total and recent violations per player)
+  - Rate limiting status with real-time utilization percentages
+  - Security event type breakdown and statistics
+  - Automatic threat assessment and color-coded warnings
+- **Player management**:
-  - Monitor active player connections
+  - Monitor active player connections with last activity timestamps
   - Check which room each player is in
+  - Track authentication status and session details
+  - View TCP/UDP rate utilization per player
+- **Room management**:
+  - View all active rooms with player counts
-  - Track player activity
+  - Monitor room age and activity status
+  - See host assignments and game states

 ### 11.3 Admin Controls
-The dashboard includes administrative controls for server management.
+The dashboard includes comprehensive administrative controls for server management.
 These controls do not require authentication as the dashboard is intended for LAN-only access and not exposed to the internet.

+#### Security Management Controls
+- **Player Banning**: Ban players with custom reasons for security violations
+- **Real-time Monitoring**: Track security events, violations, and threat levels
+- **Rate Limit Monitoring**: View real-time TCP/UDP utilization per player
+- **Security Event Analysis**: Filter and analyze security events by type and severity

 #### Room Admin Controls
 - **Close Room**: Remove a specific room and return all players to the lobby